 Philip G. Zimbardo, Professor Emeritus of Psychology, is best known for the Stanford Prison Experiment, which revealed how easily situational forces can push ordinarily “good” people to do evil deeds.
 He now focuses on this phenomenon’s flipside: what situational forces can drive people to be heroes?
 He also studies time perspective, shyness, terrorism, madness, and evil. email@example.com

-Nick Camp is a doctoral student in social psychology at Stanford.
+Nick Camp is a post-doctoral fellow in social psychology at Stanford.
 He was drawn to social psychology as a way to take big questions and make them answerable.
 His research examines the links between the social world and perception--how identities, motives, and environments bleed into how we see and make sense of what's around us.

 Camilla Griffiths is a doctoral student in social psychology at Stanford.
 She is interested in how people learn about racial identity and racial bias through their interactions with people and institutions, with a particular focus on policing and education.
 She grew up living mostly abroad, but completed her bachelor’s degree in political and social thought at the University of Virginia.